 Fibonacci retracement levels are a useful tool that can help you determine how much of a move in a given part of the main trend will retrace before that trend is resumed.
+Fibonacci retracements have been very useful in gold, silver and mining stocks as well as currency markets.

 Video library; Eric, John and Jill are picking a movie for the evening.